Parents and Guardians: How to help your college students while they learn from home during COVID-19

 - attend virtual classes.

 - study and do homework.

 - work with other students on group projects.

 - participate in other remote Cornell meetings and work.

-With many people staying home and some public spaces, such as libraries, closed, it might be challenging for your student to find a quiet space to work at home.
-Have a frank conversation so you can determine how your household will prioritize and use shared resources such as quite spaces, internet bandwidth, etc. during this time of remote learning.
+With many people staying home and many public spaces closed, it might be challenging for your student to find a quiet space to work at home.
+Have a frank conversation so you can determine how your household will prioritize and use shared resources such as quite spaces, internet bandwidth, etc.

-Some of your students’ course obligations will happen on a flexible schedule, some will happen at set times.
+Some of your students’ course obligations happen on a flexible schedule, some happen at set times.
 Don’t necessarily expect your student to be available when you want- for example, at family meals.

 Your students’ schedules may be challenging for the rest of your household—especially if you’re in a different time zone than Cornell.
 While many of your students’ school interactions can happen asynchronously, some (office hours, small discussion sections, group project meetings) may need to happen during times that are inconvenient for the rest of the household.
 Even if you’re in Cornell’s time zone, students may interact and study together on-line at hours that, let’s face it, make no sense to you as a parent/guardian.
 Talk ahead of time about how everyone might be able to minimize potential disruption and meet each other’s needs as best you can.